 - 2) IF the invitee has an account on Eventsquid.com AND the invitee is assigned a profile in the Invitation tool, then no matter what the invitee clicks on, they will be routed directly to their assigned registration profile.

 - 3) GUIDELINES:

 - Use the ACCEPT button field to enable the invitee to click through to registration

 - Leave the invitee in the invitation tool, assigned to a profile, as long as you want them connected to that profile

-The Sub-Account Limit field in the Invitation tool allows you to restrict the number of sub-account registrations that any of your invitees are allowed.
+The Sub-Account Limit field in the Invitation tool allows you to preset the number of sub-account registrations that any of your invitees are permitted to register.
 This setting is of course only applicable if your event is using the Sub-Account Registration method in the first place.

 Here is an example of using the Sub-Account Limit field:

 - Your event is using Sub-Account registration to collect guest (i.e. partner) registrations